mantunes27/TradeNationAssessment/readme.md

 ##  Prerequisites

 Open powershell if you are on Windows or open terminal if you are on Linux/macOs in the project directory.
 If you are using Visual Code to view this project simply open a new terminal instance.
-All commands listed below are to be executed there.
+All commands listed below are to be executed in powershell/terminal.

 Verify if you have Node.js by using the command 'node -v' and 'npm -v'.
 If not download it and install it here: https://nodejs.org/